genlm/genlm-backend/README.md

 - Python >= 3.10
 - The core dependencies listed in the `setup.py` file of the repository.

+> **Note**
+> vLLM is not supported on macOS and thus will not be installed.
+On macOS systems, only CPU-based functionality (`AsyncTransformer`) will be available.
+GPU-accelerated features requiring vLLM (`AsyncVirtualLM`) will not work.

 ## Testing

 When test dependencies are installed, the test suite can be run via: